Orbitist/front-end/README.md

 # front-end
-The front end interface for launched maps
+The front end interface for launched maps from Orbitist